nmkhan9/XeCuPredictor/README.md

 - Removed outliers
 - Removed remaining duplicates

+After data cleaning and deduplication, the final dataset df_unique contains 11,305 records, representing a wide range of used car segments in the Vietnamese market.

 The final cleaned dataset was written back to **Google BigQuery** for analysis and modeling.

 ---